Axion search with quantum nondemolition detection of magnons: Axion detection scheme

 \subsection{Axion-induced effective magnetic field}

-It is assumed that the axion DM forms solitonic objects, oscillating coherently with the frequency (\ref{frefre}) inside of them~\cite{Hui:2016ltb,Marsh:2015xka}.
-The radius of such axion clumps, namely the Jeans length $r_{\rm{ob}}$, can be estimated by applying the virial theorem to the object.
-This is based on the assumption that the Jeans length is roughly equal to the de Broglie wavelength of the axion.
-This leads to \begin{widetext}

-where $\rho_{{\rm ob}}$ is the energy density of the object.
-Here, $\rho_{\rm{ob}}=0.45\ \rm{GeV/cm^{3}}$ is assumed to be the local DM density, although it could be several orders of magnitude higher.
-As the objects are moving with the virial velocity $v$ in the Galaxy (see Appendix.~\ref{apn} for detail), where the coherence time is estimated as

-\end{widetext} Notably, the coherence time, during which the effective magnetic field is coherent, is considered to be much longer than the observation time for the present experiment.
+Since the occupation number of the QCD axion DM is high, it would be classical fields.
+As the solution of the Klein-Gordon equation, the axion DM oscillates coherently with the frequency given by Eq.\,(\ref{frefre}).
+The coherence length is determined by the de Broglie wavelength of the axion fields, $1/m_a v_{{\rm tot}}$, where $v_{{\rm tot}}$ is the relative velocity of the axion DM to the Earth (see the appendix \ref{apn}).
+Then the coherence time, during which the axion-induced effective magnetic field is coherent, can be estimated as $1/m_a v^2_{{\rm tot}}$. \itou{Notably, the coherence time is about $10^{-4}$\,s and much longer than the decoherence time of our experiment $\sim 10^{-6}$\,s.}

-For the coherently oscillating object, it is expected that the distribution of the axion field is almost homogeneous due to the uncertainty principle.
-In particular, the axion field cannot vary in the length scale smaller than its de Broglie wavelength.
-Even then, the spatial gradient of the axion field is nonzero, as the object is moving with the velocity~$v$ relative to the laboratory frame~\cite{Aoki:2016kwl}.
-We then have a relation $\partial_{i}a \simeq m_{a}va$ because the proper time of the moving object depends on the coordinates of our frame through the Lorentz transformation.
-The amplitude of the effective magnetic field $B_a$ can be estimated from Eq.~\eqref{mag} and the relation $\rho_{\rm{ob}}\sim m_{a}^{2}a^{2}/2$, resulting in \begin{widetext}
+Let us now estimate the magnitude of the axion-induced effective magnetic field (\ref{mag}).
+The spatial gradient of the axion DM is evaluated as $\partial_{i}a \simeq m_{a}va$~\cite{Aoki:2016kwl} because the proper time of the moving axion DM depends on the spatial coordinates of the laboratory frame through the Lorentz transformation.
+The amplitude of the effective magnetic field $B_a$ can be estimated from Eq.~\eqref{mag} and the relation $\rho_{\rm{DM}}\sim m_{a}^{2}a^{2}/2$,

-\end{widetext} The amplitude is negligible if we consider the astrophysics constraint of $g_{aee} \lesssim 10^{-12}$ from the bounds on the cooling of white dwarfs~\cite{Corsico}.
-However, as demonstrated later, the coupling constant can effectively be enhanced for collective spin excitation modes in ferrimagnetic crystals.
+where $\rho_{{\rm DM}}$ is the local DM density.
+We see that the amplitude is small because $g_{aee}$, which is proportional to the inverse of the energy scale of the Peccei-Quinn symmetry breaking, is tiny.
+However, as we will see in the next subsection, the coupling constant can be larger effectively by considering a collective spin excitation modes in ferrimagnetic crystals.